ajn123/C_Tutorial/README.md

 ===========
 > [You can view my videos on these examples on youtube](http://www.youtube.com/playlist?list=PLJ7II9mlYqWjIsuhVdbqhiigU2bKYtrmE)

+This is merely an educational means to teach myself and others C programming.

 ###Note:  All of these programs have a main method to be run separately so please to make sure you compile and run the example on its own if you are using gcc you can use: